Evidenced-Based Practices in Addiction Treatment

 - Individualized: Treatment must be developed specifically for the individual based on their personal needs.

 - Addresses Underlying Causes and Co-Occurring Conditions: Treatment must address mental, physical and emotional issues that cause, contribute to or exacerbate addictive behaviors.

 - Of Sufficient Duration: Treatment must last long enough to assure a successful long-term recovery.

 - Constantly Evolving: Treatment plans must change as the individual changes.

 Our Florida Drug Rehab is considered one of the most successful treatment centers in the country as a result of the effective application of evidence based practices.
 However, we have merged the traditional with the modern, as we still focus on the fundamental principles of addiction and alcoholism treatment.
-We are a no-frills, no-holds-barred inpatient rehabilitation clinic in Florida dedicated to developing individualized treatment programs designed to empower you to get clean and stay clean – for life.
+We are a no-frills, no-holds-barred inpatient rehab facility in Hollywood, Florida dedicated to developing individualized treatment programs designed to empower you to get clean and stay clean – for life.

 To learn how you can enroll in one of the country’s most successful treatment centers, call the number at the top of your screen now for a free, confidential consultation.

 (3) The Iowa Consortium for Substance Abuse Research and Evaluation Evidence-Based Practices: An Implementation Guide for Community-Based Substance Abuse Treatment Agencies